 8:00 PM-10 PM: If I don’t have dinner plans, I’m home around 8 PM to share war stories of the day with my husband who is a fellow entrepreneur except in the retail and real estate space with Bluestone Lane Coffee and RetailWorx.
 If luck would have it, I enjoy a homecooked meal from him.
 (He’s an amazing chef!
 I have other redeeming qualities!)

 10:00 PM-12 AM: Sneak in an episode of “Shark Tank” or “Narcos.”
-Breathe, rest and get ready to start all over again.
+Breathe, rest, and get ready to start all over again.
 I pull my laptop into bed to check in on my tech world and the other tech worlds and find myself close to slumber knowing the World Wide Web continues to turn…

 What are your responsibilities as CEO and founder of VillageLuxe?

 As a CEO, you’re also creating the work dynamic and culture around you.
-I aim to create a collaborative, hard working, thriving environment.
+I aim to create a collaborative, hard-working, thriving environment.
 If I can make sure I am giving my team the energy, support, and infrastructure this early on, then we can uniquely collaborate and be in sync on the priorities and success of the brand, all the while leaving autonomy for each person to individually thrive and have true ownership of his or her work.

 What are the most important characteristics someone needs to have to be successful in your role?

-Vision, passion, resilience, persistence and the ability to draw talented individuals into joining your vision are, in my opinion, the most important traits for a successful founder and CEO.
+Vision, passion, resilience, persistence, and the ability to draw talented individuals into joining your vision are, in my opinion, the most important traits for a successful founder and CEO.

 What are three characteristics you look for when you’re hiring a new team member?

-Someone who is hardworking, positive and has a collaborative confidence but no ego.
+Someone who is hardworking, positive, and has a collaborative confidence but no ego.
 Oh and definitely a sense of humor.
 (That’s three and a half?)

 You previously worked at Insight Venture Partners.
 What advice do you have for entrepreneurs hoping to raise funding?

 Take the time and prepare.
 My team can confirm that I essentially went into a dark cave and played with data so I could answer even the questions people didn’t think to ask.
-Having an intimate understanding of your business from a metrics standpoint is important, but so is being authentic, passionate and having a strong view of the world and how your business fits into it.
+Having an intimate understanding of your business from a metrics standpoint is important, but so is being authentic, passionate, and having a strong view of the world and how your business fits into it.

 Be prepared for some investors to have different viewpoints or risk profiles, and don’t take it personally if every investor doesn’t want to move forward.
 Also understand that it’s not just about finding investors for your business, but finding the right ones.
-Ask questions to find out how they work with their portfolio, how they add value and how hands-on they are.
+Ask questions to find out how they work with their portfolio, how they add value, and how hands-on they are.
 Don’t be afraid to ask for references to speak to their existing portfolio CEOs.
 This will be a partner that’s part of your journey likely for years to come.
 Choose wisely!

 What’s the biggest lesson you learned at work and how did you learn it?

 Learning how to adapt to change has been my greatest lesson.
-There will always be curveballs, surprises and “fires to put out” as our advisor, Alexandra Wilkis Wilson, co-founder of Gilt Group and Glamsquad says.
+There will always be curveballs, surprises, and “fires to put out” as our advisor, Alexandra Wilkis Wilson, co-founder of Gilt Group and Glamsquad says.
 I truly believe the emotional resilience of a startup founder is much of what separates success and failure.
 The more you are centered and not subject to emotional swings outside of your control, the more you will form a stable, level-headed approach toward dealing with changing situations.
-In real time, you’ll refocus immediately on finding solutions when faced with conflict.
+In real-time, you’ll refocus immediately on finding solutions when faced with conflict.
 You’ll also live a more stress-free life.

 What is one thing that you wish you had known when you were starting out your career?

 Coding!
-I wish I took an interest or even had it on my radar when I was younger.
+I wish I had taken an interest or even had it on my radar when I was younger.
 What a gift to be able to create an idea from scratch into a product with basically your bare hands.
 Friends ask my husband and me if we will teach our future children Russian or Hebrew as a second language and I just say JavaScript.

 What is the best advice you’ve ever received?

 Live life with no regrets.
 Recognize that you’re the only person standing in your way, and the faster you can stop listening to the little voice that says you can’t do it, the faster you’ll start really living!
-You’ll be surprised the doors that open when you trust yourself and put in the work to get there.
+You’ll be surprised by the doors that open when you trust yourself and put in the work to get there.

 What is your business advice for other young professional women?